Volunteering at the Construction Site

 - When should I arrive?

-We typically build on Saturdays.
-The work day begins with a brief devotional and a training session at 8:30 a.m. and finishes around 3:30 or 4 p.m.
-Please arrive by or before 8:30, as we need to check volunteers in, explain the work to be done, and discuss safety issues.
+We typically schedule builds for volunteers on Saturdays.
+Every workday begins with a brief devotional and a training session at 8:30 a.m., and finishes around 3:30 or 4 p.m.
+Please arrive by or before 8:30 because we need to check in volunteers, explain the day’s work to be done, and discuss safety issues.
 Any changes to this schedule, weather updates or cancelations will be emailed to build volunteers via the Builds Group emails.

 - Where do I go to volunteer?

-The address for the work party should be given to you when you sign up to volunteer for a given project (based on your interests).
-If you need directions or have any questions, please call our office at 360.715.9170 or email us at firstname.lastname@example.org.—
+The address for every work party will be given to you when you sign up to volunteer for a given project (based on your interests).
+If you need directions or have any questions, please call our Affiliate Office at 360.715.9170, or email us at firstname.lastname@example.org.

-- I’ve never volunteered with Habitat before.
-How do I get started?
+- If I’ve never volunteered with Habitat before, how do I get started?

-- I’ve done my orientation and paperwork.
-How do I sign up for a work day?
+- Once I’ve done my orientation and paperwork, how do I sign up for a work day?

-Once you have completed your orientation and paperwork, call our office at 360.715.9170 or email us at firstname.lastname@example.org to sign up for a work day.—
+Once you have completed your orientation and paperwork, call our Affiliate Office at 360.715.9170, or email us at firstname.lastname@example.org, and we’ll get you assigned to a construction project.